grahamwaters/GnomansLand/README.md

 ![Product Name Screen Shot][panel9]
 ![Product Name Screen Shot][panel10]
 ![Product Name Screen Shot][panel11]

+## Ideas for the Future
+To make the game immersive, players could be given the option to play as a gnome, or as a force entity.
+The "force entity" is a god-like creature that can interact with the environment by directing gnomes to tasks like Age of Empires or other god-mode RTS openworld games.

+## The Environment
+The space where the agents live should be generative in that it adapts as it learns from how the gnomes and players interact with it.
+So, the environment is an agent itself.
+*see Meta's work on the E3B Algorithm * [repo here](https://github.com/facebookresearch/e3b) *also see their paper on Exploration via Elliptical Episodic Bonuses * [paper here](https://arxiv.org/abs/2210.05805)

 ## We are looking for Contributors in the Following Areas